freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/markdown-parser/user-stories.md

 1. You should have a function named `convertMarkdown` that takes no parameter.
-1. The `convertMarkdown` function should convert the makdown input from `#markdown-input` into HTML and should return a string containing the HTML code.
+1. The `convertMarkdown` function should convert the markdown input from `#markdown-input` into HTML and should return a string containing the HTML code.
 Here's a table containing all the markdown that `convertMarkdown` should be able to handle and the expected HTML after conversion:

     | Markdown | HTML |